A Sanctuary for Transformation

 Supported over 100 local makers, farmers, and wellness entrepreneurs

-Strengthened local circular economy through accessible event platforms
+Strengthened the local circular economy through accessible event platforms

 USDA UAIP Grant supported expansion of food access & senior wellness